jarad/jarad.github.com/data_management.md

 - Record full dates using standardized formats

     In R, the only two Date formats that are recognized are "%Y-%m-%d" and "%Y/%m/%d".

+## What is derived data?

+For the purpose of this page,

+> derived data is any combination, summarization, or reshaping of your raw data.

+I highly recommend you use a script, e.g. R or SAS, to combine, summarize, or reshape your raw data into a derived data format.
+Unlike the relatively strict ``rules'' for raw data, derived data can be any format you want.
+I know many individuals use Excel to produce summary statistics, figures, and tables.
+Although this is fine, I suggest a scripting language that will allow you to easily recreate those statistics, figures, and tables if errors in the raw data are found.